China's venture capital boom shows signs of turning into a bust

 The trade war gives investors one more reason for caution.
 Valuations had already grown vertiginous.
 High-profile startups such as smartphone-maker Xiaomi Corp and delivery giant Meituan Dianping saw their stocks tumble after they went public, reinforcing the impression that private-market valuations had gotten out of hand.

 So-called sharing economy startups have also tested the patience of their investors.
-Companies like Didi, Meituan and bike-sharing provider Ofo blitzed the market with heavy subsidies to grab market share from rivals, making up for their losses with venture money.
-Now there's skepticism that many such companies will ever turn a profit.
+Companies such as Didi, Meituan and bike-sharing provider Ofo blitzed the market with heavy subsidies to grab market share from rivals, making up for their losses with venture money.
+Now there's scepticism that many such companies will ever turn a profit.

 Valuations haven't declined yet in China though.
 The country's startups have resisted so-called down rounds, when they raise money at lower valuations than an earlier round.
 "China entrepreneurs, more than any on the planet, will do unnatural things to avoid a down round," Mr Rieschel said.

-Meanwhile, venture firms are pivoting to alternative business models, like enterprise software.
+Meanwhile, venture firms are pivoting to alternative business models, such as enterprise software.
 Such startups are not only less capital intensive, they are at a stage of development where they require less money.

 This also may simply be a time when venture investors opt for caution.
 Given the volatile negotiations between Donald Trump and Xi Jinping, it's not clear what kind of opportunities China's tech startups will face in the years ahead or how capital markets will treat the next big IPO filing.